drs3513/LabSoftwareEcosystem/README.md

 Our up-to-date github page may be found at [https://github.com/drs3513/LabSoftwareEcosystem]

+##Live Deployment

+You may want to edit this software without having to fully deploy the site each time.
+This may be achieved through the following steps :

+**1** Ensure that you have node.js installed

+**2** Open up the project in your favorite IDE.

+**3** Open two command prompts on the root of the project

+**4** In one command prompt, run 'npm install', this will ensure that you have the most up-to-date packages necessary.

+**5** Once 'npm install' has completed, in the second command prompt window, run 'npx ampx sandbox', this will create a sandbox environment hosted on AWS.

+**6** In your first command prompt window, run 'npm run dev', this will create a live deployment of your webpage, which dynamically reacts to your actions.

 ## Disclaimer

 All icons are either original, or edited versions of those which may be found at [https://lineicons.com/]